Incode-Technologies-Example-Repos/html-samples/html-redirect-js/README.md

 npm run dev
 ```

-You will get a hotreloading environment that exposes the page in localhost and in the ip of the machine in case you want to try it in your cellphone.
+You will get a hot reloading environment that exposes the page in localhost and in the ip of the machine in case you want to try it in your cellphone.